caronc/apprise/README.md

 )
 ```

-If you're interesting in reading more about this and methods on how to customize your own notifications, please check out the wiki at https://github.com/caronc/apprise/wiki/Development_API
+If you're interested in reading more about this and methods on how to customize your own notifications, please check out the wiki at https://github.com/caronc/apprise/wiki/Development_API